Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 1. Nandanik Sanstha Rohi Villa, Koregaon Park

 Nandanik is the most popular Durga Puja in Pune.
-It’s located at Koregaon Park and has continued the festivities for over 15 years.
+It’s located in Koregaon Park and has been hosting the festivities for over 15 years.
 The main attraction here is the gorgeous idol of Goddess Durga towering over the crowd in its lavish outfit and glittering jewellery.
-The decoration throughout the pandal is done by using eco-friendly materials.
+The decorations throughout the pandal are made from eco-friendly materials.

 Along with the pandal, another main reason to visit this place is its Anandamela.
-Here, you can find food stalls selling everything from Bengali cuisine and Handicraft stalls selling regional art and crafts in Durga puja.
-The organization also prepares Bengali cultural activities for audiences, such as dance recitals, drama, musical shows, etc.
+Here, you can find food stalls selling everything from Bengali cuisine to handicraft stalls selling regional arts and crafts during Durga Puja.
+The organisation also organises Bengali cultural activities for audiences, such as dance recitals, dramas, and musical shows.

 Nandanik Durga Puja Koregaon Park